 At the Detroit Zoo

 Female Knick-Knack and male Giovanni both were born in 1994.
-Knick-Knack, who arrived in 1994 from New York's Rosamond Gifford Zoo, is described as shy but very affectionate.
-Giovanni, who arrived roughly a year later from a farm in St. Clair, Mich., is best described as interactive and doesn't like to be ignored.
-The miniature donkeys can be found in the Barnyard with the belted Galloway steer, domestic yak, Scottish Highland steer, Thoroughbred horses, pigs and other barnyard animals.
+Knick-Knack, who arrived at the Detroit Zoo in 1994, is described as shy but very affectionate.
+Giovanni, who arrived roughly a year later from a farm in St. Clair, Mich., is best described as interactive and doesn’t like to be ignored.
+The miniature donkeys can be found in the Barn with the belted Galloway steer, domestic yak, Thoroughbred horses, pigs and other barnyard animals.

 The miniature donkey resembles a horse and is characterized by its large head, long ears and cow-like tail.
 It can be black, white and all shades of brown and gray, but the most common color is a mousy-gray called “gray dun”.
 It can be spotted, speckled or striped and its hair can be straight, curly, short and wiry or long and wooly.
 A solid-color donkey has a dark dorsal stripe from mane to tail and a dark stripe across its shoulders.
 It has an erect mane and lacks the forelock of a horse.